High-temperature superconductivity

-The major advantage of high-temperature superconductors is that they can be cooled by using liquid nitrogen, as opposed to the previously known superconductors which require expensive and hard-to-handle coolants, primarily liquid helium.
+The major advantage of high-temperature superconductors is that they can be cooled using liquid nitrogen, in contrast to previously known superconductors, which require expensive and hard-to-handle coolants, primarily liquid helium.
 A second advantage of high-Tc materials is they retain their superconductivity in higher magnetic fields than previous materials.
 This is important when constructing superconducting magnets, a primary application of high-Tc materials.